dna-seq/just-dna-seq/docs/source/viewing-reports.rst

 Viewing Reports
 ===============

-Just-DNA-Seq makes a set of reports on a genome which contain data about PRS, longevity-related gene variants, known cancer risks, coronary arthery disease risks and drug responses.
+Just-DNA-Seq makes a set of reports on a genome that contain data about PRS, longevity-related gene variants, known cancer risks, coronary artery disease risks, and drug responses.

 You can learn how to get your longevity report and install Longevity Combined reporter in :doc:`getting_started`.